friscojosh/super_bowl_57_prop/README.md

 3 straight scores by either team is somewhat ambiguous, but I am taking it to mean that we are betting on if there will be three consecutive scores, with either team doing the scoring.

-So it could be teamA-TeamA-TeamB, teamA-TeamB-TeamBm teamB-TeamB-TeamB, any of which would win a bet on yes.
+So it could be TeamA-TeamA-TeamB, TeamA-TeamB-TeamB TeamB-TeamB-TeamB, any of which would win a bet on yes.

 Play by play data is from `nflreadr`.
 The columns I used were:
 - `game_id`: alpha-numeric game id